Sunday, 21 December 2014

 What is Osteoporosis?

 Osteoporosis is a common bone disorder that is caused by the progressive loss of bone mass and density, making bones more vulnerable to fracture.
 During the childhood and adolescent years, the body breaks the old bones, and new, stronger bones are rebuilt.
-At a later age,
+At a later age, our body breaks down bones faster than it is rebuilding new ones.
+This can result in osteoporosis.

 Who Are At Risk